ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst

 and strains developed in the weld are temperature-dependent.
 Thermal properties of the 304L steel plates such as thermal conductivity, specific heat, and density are temperature-dependent.
-Mechanical properties of the plates such as Young’s modulus and the coefficient of thermal expansion are considered to be constant due to the limitations of data available in the literature.
+Mechanical properties of the plates such as Young's modulus and the coefficient of thermal expansion are considered to be constant due to the limitations of data available in the literature.

 It is assumed that the plastic deformation of the material uses the von Misses yield criterion, as well as the associated flow rule and the work-hardening rule.
 Therefore, a bilinear isotropic hardening model (``TB,PLASTIC,,,,BISO``) is selected.

 The following table shows the material properties of the workpiece: